leye3664/AWS-ALX/Static web Folder/README.md

                                   Task 3: Enabling access to the objects Objects that are stored in Amazon S3 are private by default.
 This ensures that your organization's data remains secure.
-In this task, you will make the uploaded objects publicly accessible.
+In this task, I made the uploaded objects publicly accessible.
 First, confirm that the objects are currently private.

-25. Return to the browser tab that showed the 403 Forbidden message.
+25. I	Returned to the browser tab that showed the 403 Forbidden message.

 26. Refresh the webpage.
 If you accidentally closed this tab, go to the Properties tab, and in the Static website hosting panel choose the Endpoint link again.